Miller Takes First Pole In Four Years At San Marino MotoGP - UrduPoint

 Ducati rider Miller, who last took pole in Argentina in 2018, posted a best time of one minute and 31.899 seconds on his eighth lap of an exciting, if damp qualifying charge at Misano.

-It capped a perfect day for Miller who had also come out on top of the practice times earlier on Saturday.
+It capped a perfect day for Miller who had also come out on top of the practice times earlier on Saturday and best handled the intermittent rain which led to riders quickly beating each other's lap times as the track slowly dried up.

+"We were able to get the job done, lap after lap after lap I was just feeling it out but that time in these kinds of conditions, I was pretty happy with that," said Miller.

 Bagnaia was judged to have impeded Alex Marquez during Friday morning's practice, dealing a blow to the Italian's chances of closing the 44-point gap between him and championship leader Fabio Quartararo.

+"It was very difficult understanding how much it was possible to push but I'm happy because we've done a really good job," said Bagnaia.

+"I will start from P5 and our objective was to start on the second row... we have done a good job, it was not easy but we reached our objective.

-The 25-year-old will however start further up the grid than reigning world champion Quartararo after the Frenchman finished 0.347sec behind Miller and took ninth place on the grid.
+" - Quartararo lags behind - The 25-year-old will start further up the grid than reigning world champion Quartararo after the Frenchman finished 0.347sec behind Miller and took eighth place on the grid.

-He is one place ahead of Aleix Espargaro, who sits second in the overall standings and 32 points behind Quartararo.
+Quartararo is one place ahead of Aleix Espargaro who sits second in the overall standings, 32 points adrift of the Yamaha rider.

+"Unfortunately, we were unable to put together a good qualifying performance," said the 23-year-old.

+"We are obviously very disappointed and will try and find a solution.
+However, it was the best I could do.

-Valentino Rossi's half-brother Luca Marini placed a respectable seventh after pipping Jorge Martin in the first qualifying session to claim a spot in the pole-deciding second session.
+"I am going to have to get a great start tomorrow (Sunday) and give everything in the first few corners."
+Valentino Rossi's half-brother Luca Marini placed a respectable seventh and will start in the third row after pipping Jorge Martin in the first qualifying session to claim a spot in the pole-deciding second session.

 Martin had initially been set to take part in the second qualifying session until he was bumped back down to 15th after his best lap in Saturday's early practice session was scrubbed out.

-The Spaniard then looked to have re-earned himself a chance to battle for pole but a perfectly-timed 1:32.004 from Marini just before rain started to fall on the track gave the Italian second place in Q1 and consigned Martin to 13th on the grid.
+The Spaniard then looked to have re-earned himself a chance to battle for pole but a perfectly-timed 1:32.004 from Marini just before rain started gave the Italian second place in Q1 and consigned Martin to 13th on the grid.

 In Moto3 Deniz Oncu claimed the pole with a time of 1:42.448sec as championship leader Sergio Garcia finished way back in 13th, 0.649sec off the pace.